rbroc/rbroc/content/about.md

 title: About
 ---

-I am a postdoctoral researcher at Psychoinformatics Lab, University of Texas at Austin.
+I am a postdoctoral researcher at Psychoinformatics Lab, University of Texas at Austin, and at the Interacting Minds Centre, Aarhus University.

-My work focuses on developing research methods and open-source software for neuroscience and psychology, and especially on making ML tools and practices more available to these research communities.
+My work focuses on NLP, data science and cognitive science.
+I have also worked on developing open-source software, and on making ML tools and practices more available to research communities in neuroscience and psychology.

 I am part of the lab that develops [Neuroscout](https://neuroscout.org/), an open-source platform for end-to-end analysis of neuroimaging data, where I focus on workflow validation and on implementing deep learning pipelines for the feature extraction library [pliers](https://github.com/PsychoinformaticsLab/pliers).
 I am also working on a few other projects such as training [transformers that learn from structured context](https://github.com/rbroc/personality_reddit), and on mapping cross-national attitudes towards the European Union from a multilingual Twitter corpus (see [Projects](https://rbroc.github.io/projects)).